MarketingPipeline/Python-In-The-Browser/README.md

 # Python-In-The-Browser
-Examples &amp; Resources On Using Python In The Web Browser.
+Examples &amp; resources on using Python in the web browser.